opnfv/vswitchperf/docs/configguide/upgrade.rst

 traffic via command line interface.
 This concept has been enhanced in Danube release and it is now possible to modify all traffic specific options via CLI or by ``TRAFFIC`` dictionary in configuration file.
-Detailed description is available at configuration-of-traffic-dictionary_ section of documentation.
+Detailed description is available at :ref:`configuration-of-traffic-dictionary` section of documentation.

 Please check your automated scripts for VSPERF execution for following CLI parameters and update them according to the documentation: